mebusy/notes/dev_notes/Algorithm_On_Graphcs.md

 <h2 id="3c88e16de2066fa3ce3055a55a3e473b"></h2>

-## Week1
+# Week1

 <h2 id="030495a245248ce0deed9c13f9576cd0"></h2>

+## Graph Basics

 ### Representing Graphs

- - Edge List
+ 1. Edge List
     - egdes: (A, B), (A, C), (A,D), (C,D)
     - A,B,C,D are vertices
- - Adjacency Matrix
+ 2. Adjacency Matrix
     - Entries 1 if there is an edge, 0 if there is not.
- - Adjacency List
+ 3. Adjacency List
     - For each vertex, a list of adjacent vertices.
     - A adjacent to B, C,D
     - B adjacent to A